top of page

 • Always represent the Club positively and in accordance with the Club/BC Soccer/CSA codes of conduct.

-• Encourage players to consider the relevance, necessity, and timing of their posts before sharing.
+• Encourage players to consider their posts' relevance, necessity, and timing before sharing.

 Team/Group chats or posts may not: